TSFBCE24RhythmHeaveners/Pasture-Pals/README.md

 ## 💖 Credits & Final Notes

-- Bug reports should go on the [GitHub](https://github.com/sagedontgo/Pasture-Pals) page!
+- Bug reports should go on the [GitHub](https://github.com/sagedontgo/Pasture-Pals) or [Alternative](https://github.com/TSFBCE24RhythmHeaveners/Pasture-Pals/) pages!
 Open an issue there.
 - Many of these assets and variants come from the discontinued **Minecraft Earth**!
 I do not take credit for these.
 - This data pack has more to come!
 Let me know your suggestions for future versions.
-- Once **1.21.5** releases, I’ll work on **Custom Entity Models** for the Moobloom, Moolip, Muddy Pig, and Fancy Chicken!
+- Once **1.21.5** releases, We'll work on **Custom Entity Models** for the Moobloom, Moolip, Muddy Pig, and Fancy Chicken!

-*Follow me on my socials!*
+*Follow the collaborator on her socials!*
 **Twitter:** @sagedontgo
 **TikTok:** @sagedontgo